 Another bonus of a replacement conservatory roof is that you will never have to look at your tired old conservatory roof again.
 Conservatory insulation installations are simply screwed to your existing roof which means from the outside you would still be looking at your old conservatory roof, whilst inside you would be looking at a shiny plastic-clad ceiling.
 Aesthetically choosing a solid conservatory roof replacement is a no brainer.

 Ultraroof solid tiled conservatory roof offers a choice of 3 different coloured tiles designed to complement the roof of your house.
-With an Ultraroof solid tiled conservatory roof, you can choose between a Charcoal Grey, Harvest Brown, or Terra Brick colours.
+With an Ultraroof solid tiled conservatory roof, you can choose between Charcoal Grey, Harvest Brown, or Terra Brick colours.

 If a tiled look isn’t your thing the Livinroof features a contemporary panel finish that would suit any modern home.
 Livinroof is a hybrid roof which means you can choose any glass & panel configuration to suit your needs, in fact, both of the solid roof systems support multiple full-length glass panels being installed at various points in the roof, the polar opposite to conservatory insulation which creates a dark, and an oppressive room.
-The intergral strength of both the Livinroof and the Ultraroof means that you can create beautiful, plaster finished ceilings which can be complimented with LED downlighters.
+The integral strength of both the Livinroof and the Ultraroof means that you can create beautiful, plaster finished ceilings which can be complemented with LED downlighters.

 Building regulation compliant conservatory roof

 When considering a conservatory roof upgrade one of the first things to consider would be the safety aspects of replacing the roof.
 There are many questions you should be asking any company that quote to replace your conservatory roof.